shashankkatte/ts-playground/README.md

 - In order to provide you the _funtionality of rain protection_ the blue jacket _implements the yellow rain overcoat_

 - If the red jacket also had to provide you the funtionality of protection from rain. it has to impliment the interface - Yello rain overcoat. i.e You have to wear the yello rain over coat.

+## Classes in TypeScript

+A class is a blueprint of sorts to create objects with fields(variables) and methods(functions) to represent a thing.

+Think of Classes as cookie cutter and objects as actual cookie.
+Or think of classes as stensils to draw shapes and objects as actual shapes drawn.

+### Working with classes

+Lets jump back into code and discover how classes work in TypeScript. `02_ts_features/08-classes.ts`